ljanyst/peroxide/README.md

 **Note:** This software has not been thoroughly reviewed for security.
 Therefore, I strongly advise against running it on the open Internet - run it locally or use a trusted VPN.

+Run the `install.sh` script to install peroxide in your system.

 Peroxide reads its settings from a configuration file located in `/etc/peroxide.conf` by default.
 This configuration file holds a bunch of